PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

        **Note:** You need internet access to request a new SDA token.

-1. Execute the job on your nearby IoT devices using the PDM mobile application:
+1. Execute the job on your nearby IoT devices using the PDM mobile application for Android:

     1. Tap a job cell to open the **Job details** page.